bwarren2/hubnomic/README.md

 The winner is the first player to achieve 200 (positive) points.

-### Rule -104.

-At no time may there be more than 25 mutable rules.

 ### Rule -103.

 If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.